amcman/MosaHackathonMotivateApp/README.md

 Once both libraries have been imported, you can go ahead and run the “MotivationRunner.java” file.
 Note: if the app is not running, check the run configurations on each file in the program to make sure that the “Use the -XstartOnFirstThread…” checkbox is NOT checked.
 Sometimes this can be an issue in JavaFX.

 # Future thoughts
+We are working to incorporate other media besides text into our messages, such as GIFs, pictures, videos, and voice memos.
 We'd love to have it hosted on the web and make it available for anyone to use.